rosinghal/angularjs-dynamic-module-register/README.md

 Here replace 'modulename' with name of your module.

-To whether a module is present in HTML use this
+To check whether a module is present in HTML use this

 ```
 ng-if="$root.checkModule('modulename')"